zarina-aniraz/edx-crawler/README.md

 ## Extra files and folders

-transcript_error_report.txt contains the information about videos which are not accompanied by transcripts.
+transcript_error_report.txt contains the information about video transcripts which are not provided by edx or YouTube.